-Selecting the Set Dialog Options from the [Action] button menu opens the StylePicker Options dialog with additional options for the StylePicker.
+Selecting the Set Dialog Options from the [Options] button menu opens a dialog with additional options for the StylePicker.

-Preferred listing of styles: This controls the default type of listing of styles (Real and/or MIDI).

-Default display should include all styles (available and N/A not available): If this option is enabled, you will see all styles including N/A ones even when all filters are cleared.

-Show current style in list even if it doesn't match the filter: This setting lets you choose to always show the current style even if it doesn't match the filter.

-Sort Columns in forward and reverse order: If this option is enabled, clicking on a column name again will sort the list in reverse order.

-Always Change Tempo to best tempo for style whenever a style is loaded: If this option is checked, pressing the [OK] button in the StylePicker will always change the current tempo to the ideal tempo for the selected style.
-Note: If the song is "blank" (no chords past bar 5), then the tempo will change, but if the song has chords in more than 5 bars, then the tempo will not change unless this option is enabled.

-Change 4-bar Preview tempo to best tempo for style: If this is enabled, the tempo for the preview will be played at the best tempo for the style.

-Use Internet to Audition Demos: If this is checked, then when a demo file isn't found in the Band-in-a-Box/RealTracks/Data/Style Demos Audio folder, a demo from the internet will be played instead.
+- Preferred listing of styles: This controls the default type of listing of styles (Real and/or MIDI). - Default display should include all styles (available and N/A not available): If this option is enabled, you will see all styles including N/A ones even when all filters are cleared. - Show current style in list even if it doesn't match the filter: This setting lets you choose to always show the current style even if it doesn't match the filter. - Sort columns in forward and reverse order: If this option is enabled, clicking on a column name again will sort the list in reverse order. - Always change tempo to best tempo for style whenever a style is loaded: If this option is checked, pressing the [OK] button in the StylePicker will always change the current tempo to the ideal tempo for the selected style.
+Note: If the song is "blank" (no chords past bar 5), then the tempo will change, but if the song has chords in more than 5 bars, then the tempo will not change unless this option is enabled. - Change 4-bar preview tempo to best tempo for style: If this is enabled, the tempo for the preview will be played at the best tempo for the style. - Use Internet to Audition Demos: If this is checked, then when a demo file isn't found in the Band-in-a-Box/RealTracks/Data/Style Demos Audio folder, a demo from the internet will be played instead.

-Double click on style plays Chord Sheet chords (instead of pre-made demo): By default, when you double-click on a style in the StylePicker a pre-made audio demo will play, but if you check this option, double-clicking plays your song.

-Play a preview (portion) when auditioning: This limits audition of your song to the first few bars.

-of bars for preview: You can select the number of bars to play for a preview.
+- Double click on style plays Chord Sheet chords (instead of pre-made demo): If this is checked, double-clicking on a style on the list or pressing the spacebar plays your song, but if this is unchecked, it plays a pre-made audio demo. - Play a preview (portion) when auditioning: This limits audition of your song to the first few bars. - # of bars for preview: You can select the number of bars to play for a preview. - [Defaults]: Press this button to set all options to default settings.

-Font Size: This allows you change the font size of the styles list.

-[Defaults]: Press this button to set all options to default settings.